Automated Quantum Algorithm Design using a Domain-Specific Language: Discussion

 \section{Discussion}

-Our study demonstrates that computational methods can effectively be used to discover quantum algorithms.
-We successfully rediscover the quantum Fourier transform (QFT), the Deutsch-Jozsa algorithm, and Grover’s search validating our approach.
+{Our results demonstrate the utility of our approach as a tool for quantum algorithm design. } We successfully rediscover the quantum Fourier transform (QFT), the Deutsch-Jozsa algorithm, and Grover’s search, validating our approach {and outlining how it could be used to discover a new algorithm given a well-posed task}. {Beyond quantum algorithms, our approach is also applicable to the design of variational Ans\"atze for quantum many-body states, as demonstrated in \cite{lourens2025generatinggeneralisedgroundstateansatzes}.
+In \cite{lourens2025generatinggeneralisedgroundstateansatzes}, the same DSL allows for the discovery of new interpretable wavefunctions that remain analytically tractable.
+Applied to ground-state problems, the method autonomously rediscovers a mean-field description and extends it to incorporate correlations, producing wavefunctions that extrapolate to arbitrary system size without modification.}

 Central to our method is a domain-specific language, which captures the inherent scalability of algorithms.
 Further, the DSL biases the algorithms in the search space to be structured, capturing modularity and repeating patterns.
 As a result, the learnt algorithms are immediately interpretable and analysable.
 Notably, convergence to the general algorithm requires evaluation on only three small circuit sizes, containing at most $5$ qubits, which significantly reduces the computational cost.

 The DSL informs the three aspects of our NAS-inspired design approach.
 It enables the compact representation of algorithms in the search space.
 It makes constructing useful mutations for evolutionary search straightforward.
 And, it allows us to evaluate candidate algorithms on a collection of different circuit sizes.